MrPekar98/Tab2KG-benchmark/README.md

 ## Setup
 Before executing the benchmark, the table corpora must be downloaded and processed, Wikidata and DBpedia must be downloaded, and a Neo4J instance must be setup and populated with the two knowledge graphs.
 All of this is wrapped in a single Docker file `setup.dockerfile`.
+Before setting up the experiments, open `settings.sh` to decide on which datasets to setup and to be included when executing the experiments.
 To start setting up the experiments, run the following commands.

 ```bash